Ukraine will prevail, says defiant Kharkiv leader

 "We know that getting more funds requires a lot of negotiations but we must answer the basic question.
 What do you do with the available ones?" said Elisa Ferreira, European Commissioner for Cohesion and Reforms.

 Disclosure.
-The Committee of the Regions paid for two nights hotel and flights to and from Brussels — Rzeszow
+The Committee of the Regions paid for two nights hotel and flights to and from Brussels — Rzeszow.